Production Coach Streamlines Lutz Woodworks’ Workflow

 Implementing software with a Smart labeling system helps architectural woodworker sort out parts jumble.

-During an Architectural Woodwork Institute (AWI) Texas Chapter meeting dinner last year, Lutz broke bread and talked shop with Roger Shaw of RSA Solutions.
-Asked by Shaw to identify his biggest production pain, Lutz pointed to the tedious and time-consuming task of sifting through stacks of parts prior to assembly, as well as tracking completed and shipped items.
+During a Texas Chapter meeting dinner last year, Lutz broke bread and talked shop with Roger Shaw of RSA.
+Asked by Shaw to identify his biggest production pain, Lutz pointed to the tedious and time-consuming task of sifting through stacks of parts to locate all of the ones needed to assemble a cabinet

 Lutz Woodworks’ engineering department uses Microvellum software to design projects and generate machine code for parts production.

 “The hand off of data from Microvellum to Production Coach is extremely easy and seamless,” Lutz says.
 “We might have seven parts for one cabinet and the next cabinet has nine parts.
 Production Coach knows how many upper and lower cabinets are in each job and which parts are required for each cabinet because its in-synch with our CAD/CAM software on the front end.
 From the data dump, Production Coach knows exactly the dimensions of each cabinet part, which edges get banded and with what color, and where holes need to be drilled and dowels inserted.”

 Production Coach captures that and other pertinent production information in a Smart bar code label that is printed and affixed to each part after it is either cut-to-size on an SCM panel saw or nested on a Komo CNC router.

 “The labeled parts are laid flat and stacked like a ream of paper on a cart,” Lutz says.
 “Then the cart is rolled over to our Biesse edgebander.
 The operator scans the label and a schematic of the part is displayed on a 42-inch monitor (one of eight positioned throughout the plant).
 He can see which edges need to be banded and what color of edgebanding is required for that part.”